 Simplified Method

-Simplified method allows to deduct $5 per square foot of office space (up to 300 square feet) you used for work purposes from your tax bill.
+The simplified method allows you to deduct $5 per square foot of office space (up to 300 square feet) you used for work purposes from your tax bill.
 This provides a simple way to estimate and claim deductions without needing receipts or invoices.

 Regular Method

-The regular method requires detailed documentation on actual expenses incurred towards leased facility like mortgage interest, insurance premiums; utility bills, maintenance costs among others involved in running your business from rented place.
+The regular method requires detailed documentation on actual expenses incurred towards the leased facility like mortgage interest, insurance premiums, utility bills, maintenance costs among others involved in running your business from the rented place.

-To maximize savings using either one of these methods you should make sure that all related paperwork is in proper order and can withstand scrutiny if audited by the IRS.
+To maximize savings using either one of these methods, ensure that all related paperwork is in proper order and can withstand scrutiny if audited by the IRS.

 Final Words: Get Started Now!